Maelstrom8/Mountain-Blade/README.md

 ## POST INSTALLATION

-- If you don't do the steps in this category the game won't work.. uh.. yeah no it won't work.
+If you don't do the steps in this category the game won't work.. uh.. yeah no it won't work.

 - After you successfully installed the list, navigate to the folder you installed the list - [example](https://i.imgur.com/3rKIdRO.png)
-- Inside there is a folder in big large caps "GAME FILES FOLDER", it consists of two folders; Configs and Novus Launcher.
+- Inside there is a folder in big large caps **GAME FILES FOLDER**, it consists of two folders; *Configs* and *Novus Launcher*.
 You need to manually move these.

 `Configs` is responsible for saved MCM configurations of mods.
 Copy the whole folder over to "YourUserName\Documents\Mount and Blade II Bannerlord\" - [example](https://i.imgur.com/oSyPZoS.png)